The binding recommendation rule (BSA) applies to all UT Bachelor programmes.

-During the first academic year a least 45 EC must be completed to continue your programme (execption: ATLAS requires 60 EC in the first year).
+During the first academic year at least 45 EC must be obtained to continue your programme (execption: ATLAS requires 60 EC in the first year).
 More information about the BSA of your programme can be found in the programme-specific part of the UT Teaching and Examination Regulation (TER / OER) of your programme.
 Some programmes have set additional requirements within the binding recommendation.
 You can also contact your own study adviser.

-- Pre-recommendation: will be send to you by e-mail or Osiris (31 December at the latest) after the results of module 1 are known,
+- Pre-recommendation: this will be send to you by e-mail or Osiris (week 52 at the latest) after the results of module 1 are known,

-- Second pre-recommendation: will be send on 1 March at the latest.
+- Second pre-recommendation: this will be send in week 10 at the latest.

 The recommendations at 2. and 3. are not binding and can be negative, neutral or positieve.

 - Invitation: when you have received a negative or neutral recommendation, you will be invited for a meeting with your study adviser.
-The study approach and study choice will be discussed.
+In this meeting, the study approach and study choice will be discussed.

 - Final recommendation: after the additional test week (week 30) you will receive the final recommendation mid-August by e-mail/Osiris.
 This can be:

-- positive: when you have completed 3 modules or more of the first academic year;
+- positive: when you have obtained 45 credits or more of the first academic year;

-- negative: when you have completed 2 modules or less.
+- negative: when you have obtained less than 45 credits.

-The programme board can decide to defer the final recommendation to the second academic year, for instance due to a study switch or personal circumstances.
+The programme board can decide to defer the final recommendation to the second academic year.
+It can only be deferred due to a study switch/late inflow or personal circumstances.

-- Notification: report to your study adviser as early as possible when your study is or might be delayed.
+1. Notification: report to your study adviser as soon as possible when your study is or might be delayed.
 If possible, a study plan will be drawn up.
 This study plan will be included in your BSA file.